Lagrangian mechanics on centered semi-direct product: A centered semi-direct product theory

 The \emph{diamond operator}, $\diamondsuit:V\times V^{*}\ra\mathfrak{g}^{*}$, is defined as

 \end{definition}

 The diamond operator can be seen as the sum of a diamond operator of a left semi-direct product and that of a right semi-direct product ~\cite{HoMaRa}.
-The heart operator will allow us to express how momenta in $V$ impact motion in $G$, while the diamond operator will allow us to express the converse.
+If we view $G \bowtie V$ as a Lie group and take the corresponding Line variations then the heart operator and diamond operator comes into play.
+However, if we restrict the variations so that $V$ acts as an advected parameter, only the diamond operator is present.
+We will elaborate on both these options in the next section.